kitschpatrol/docker-gitbox/README.md

     git add -A
     git commit -m "This is my initial commit." git push --set-upstream origin master

+*Note: This process will require authentication to the http server on clone, pull, or push.
+See Authentication.*

+**Setup client to clone a repository via git-daemon***

+    git clone git://<docker host ip or hostname>/myrepo.git

+*Note: This assumes the 'export' keyword was used when creating this repository.

+**Setup client to clone a repository via git smart-http***

+    git clone http://<docker host ip or hostname>/git/myrepo.git

+*Note: Notice the URL difference between this method and the previous.
+This process will require authentication to the http server on clone, pull, or push.
+See Authentication.*

 **[Gitlist] (http://gitlist.org/) Browser Access:**